-- 2.3.1 Components receive the input call from the PSAC.
-The Components then forward the input call to each Local that represents members in the bargaining unit. - 2.3.2 Components then receive the bargaining demands from the members, forwarded through their Locals.
-The Component reviews, amends and/or supplements and selects the demands that are to be sent to the PSAC in the manner set out in this Regulation. - 2.3.3 Components support the bargaining process by electing/selecting bargaining unit members who are engaged in union activities and committed to union principles, to represent the bargaining unit members at Regional and/or National Bargaining Conferences in the manner set out in this Regulation.
-Delegates to Regional and National Bargaining Conferences are responsible for supporting member mobilization through the bargaining process. - 2.3.4 Components are responsible for keeping their members informed about the issues, and ensuring that mobilization events are well-supported throughout the Component. - 2.3.5 Components work with the PSAC to conduct votes, such as ratification, strike or dispute settlement route votes, among their members.
+2.3.1 Locals and the Component receive the bargaining input call and assist with the distribution to bargaining unit members.

+- 2.3.2 The Component receives, reviews, amends and/or supplements, and selects the bargaining demands to be sent to PSAC in the manner set out in this Regulation. - 2.3.3 Components support the bargaining process by electing/selecting bargaining unit members who are engaged in union activities and committed to union principles to represent the bargaining unit members at-bargaining conferences in the manner set out in this Regulation.
+Delegates to bargaining conferences are responsible for supporting member mobilization throughout the bargaining process. - 2.3.4 Components are responsible for keeping their members informed about the issues and ensuring that mobilization events are well-supported throughout the Component. - 2.3.5 Components work with the PSAC to conduct votes, such as ratification, strike or dispute settlement route votes, among their members.